kornysietsma/polyglot-code-scanner/README.md

         --coupling-time-overlap-minutes <min-overlap-minutes>
-            how far before/after an activity burst is included for coupling? e.g. if I commit Foo.c at 1am, and Bar.c at 2am, they are coupled if an overlap of 60 minutes or longer is specified [default: 60]
+            how far before/after an activity burst is included for coupling? e.g. if I commit Foo.c at 1am, and Bar.c at 2am, they are coupled if an overlap of 60 minutes or longer is specified [default: 60] --coupling-max-common-roots <coupling-max-common-roots>
+            The maximum number of common ancestors to include in coupling e.g. "foo/src/controller/a.c" and "foo/src/service/b.c" have two common ancestors, if you set this value to 3 they won't show as coupled --coupling-min-distance <coupling-min-distance>
+            The minimum distance between nodes to include in coupling 0 is all, 1 is siblings, 2 is cousins and so on. so if you set this to 3, cousins "foo/src/a.rs" and "foo/test/a_test.rs" won't be counted as their distance is 2 [default: 3]
     -o, --output <output>
             Output file, stdout if not present, or not used if sending to web server